dialex/start-testing/docs/concepts/testing-purpose.md

 >
 > — [James Bach](http://www.satisfice.com/articles/gooden2.pdf)

 Even though you cannot guarantee quality, you can do your best effort to pursuit it.
 Thus the **purpose of testing** is to measure and maximise quality delivered, while minimising risk to an acceptable level.
 The more we test, the more we know about our products.
-With that knowledge, teams can make informed decisions on how to improve the product.
+With that knowledge, teams can make informed decisions on how to improve and when to release the product.

 ## Practice